 (d) The address and physical location where documents required to be retained by this rule will be kept by the control area responsible party.

-(2) Within 30 days after any occasion when the registration information previously supplied by a control area responsible party becomes incomplete or inaccurate, the CAR or blender CAR shall submit updated registration information to the Department.
+(2) Within 30 days after any occasion when the registration information previously supplied by a control area responsible party becomes incomplete or inaccurate, the CAR or blender CAR shall submit updated registration information to DEQ.

-(3) The Department will issue each CAR or blender CAR a unique identification number within 30 days after submission of a registration application to the Department.
-No person may participate in the averaging program under OAR 340-258-0150 as a CAR or blender CAR until the Department has issued notice that registration as a CAR or blender CAR has occurred, and a unique CAR identification number.
-Registration is valid for the time period specified by the Department.
+(3) DEQ will issue each CAR or blender CAR a unique identification number within 30 days after submission of a registration application to DEQ.
+No person may participate in the averaging program under OAR 340-258-0150 as a CAR or blender CAR until DEQ has issued notice that registration as a CAR or blender CAR has occurred, and a unique CAR identification number.
+Registration is valid for the time period specified by DEQ.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]